9 reasons why Zambia should be on your bucket list!

 Discover the wild & remote “Real Africa”

-After our 3 weeks in Namibia last year we knew we wanted to return to Southern Africa sooner than later.
-It was then a matter of good luck and fortune when we got contacted by Austrian travel experts Pinto Africa if we’d like to travel to Zambia with them.
+After our first safari during a 3 week trip around Namibia we knew we wanted to return to Southern Africa sooner than later.
+It was then a matter of good luck and fortune when we got in touch with Austrian travel experts Pinto Africa who have a soft spot for Zambia.
 Fast forward a couple of months and here we are deep in the bush of Zambia – also dubbed the “real Africa”.
 And we already fell in love!

 Sunset in South Luangwa National Park Zambia

 Around 30% of Zambia are dedicated for wildlife as either national parks or game reserves.
 These regions feature some of the most abundant wildlife in all of Africa – with the added bonus, that you have the animals all to yourself!
-If this isn’t a good reason all by itself, than just wait for the other 9 reasons why Zambia rocks!
+If this extra level of privacy and seclusion isn’t a good reason in and by itself, than just wait for the other 9 reasons why Zambia rocks!

 Lion in South Luangwa National Park ZambiaGiraffe with baby in South Luangwa National Park ZambiaBaboon in South Luangwa National Park Zambia